Zingem

 Zingem ([ˈzɪŋɛm]) is a village and former municipality located in the Belgian province of East Flanders.
 The municipality comprised the towns of Huise, Ouwegem and Zingem proper.
 In 2018, the municipality of Zingem had a total population of 7,552.
 The total area is 23.93 km2.

 Effective 1 January 2019, Kruishoutem and Zingem merged into the new municipality of Kruisem.

+Home to the Meuleken 't Dal - This is one of the smallest windmills in East Flanders and once owned by the Ghent Sint-Pietersabdij.
+The province made the mill turn and grind again.